-Employee benefits (Continued) (m)
+(m) Employee benefits (Continued)

-Pension obligations (Continued) (i)
+(i) Pension obligations (Continued)

-Past service costs are recognized immediately in the consolidated income statement.
+Past service costs are recognised immediately in the consolidated income statement.

 The net interest cost is calculated by applying the discount rate to the net balance of the defined benefit obligation and the fair value of plan assets.
 This cost is included in employee benefit expense in the consolidated income statement.